GabrieleRusso11/rt1_third_assignment/README.md

 sudo apt-get install ros-noetic-navigation
 ```

-Lastly, Write on the shell the following command to execute all the project :
+Lastly, write on the shell the following command to execute all the project :

 ```
 roslaunch rt1_third_assignment assignment3.launch